Enabling SSL on Apache HTTP Server

 Creating and configuring a certificate signed by a trusted certificate authority

-In order to have certificate signed by a CA, we first need to create a certificate request.
+In order to have a certificate signed by a CA, we first need to create a certificate request.

 openssl req -config ..\conf\openssl.cnf -new -key ..\conf\server.key -out ..\conf\server.csr